Health and Safety / Food Hygiene

 - Gas or naked flames, or chaffing fuel are strictly prohibited.

-- All food samples must have the 14 major allergens clearly displayed, including the ones listed below.
-Please note that failure to comply could result in any catering operations involved being shut down on the day.
+- Caterers must ensure their staff are aware of and trained in allergen requirements and appropriate signage is displayed on your stand for the public.
+All food samples must have the 14 major allergens clearly displayed, including the ones listed below.
+Failure to comply could result in any catering operations involved being shut down on the day.

 - We have a number of requests each event for gluten-free food, please advertise your gluten-free food clearly on your stall if you have gluten-free options.